astrokings/akguide/docs/eng/1702itarmada.md

 During Interspace activities, the expedition is considered annihilated if the following conditions occur:

-- When all the flagships of the expedition are damaged
 - When the number of ships that can be deployed in the expedition is less than 1000

 When annihilated, the expedition is immediately forced to move to the capital sector of the faction it belongs to.<br>